Joomla vs WordPress - Which is the best for your website?

 While interestingly 84% of the hacked Joomla sites were running out of date version at the time of being attacked.

-Understanding that there is no CMS is 100% secure, both Joomla and WordPress offers their own set of security extensions and plugins to help users secure their website in the highest level.
+Understanding that there is no CMS is 100% secure, both Joomla and WordPress offers their own set of security extensions and plugins to help users secure their website at the highest level.

-Specifically, more and more Joomla and WordPress’s users is suggested to install SSL certificate which initiate a secure session with browsers.
+Specifically, more and more Joomla and WordPress users are suggested to install SSL certificate which initiates a secure session with browsers.
 It is important to highlight that you will need to purchase an SSL certificate from 3rd-party vendors before starting the installation process.

 Here are some reliable SSL certificate providers: GeoTrust; Comodo; Digicert...